iherasymenko/jlink-gradle-plugin/README.md

 This plugin provides integration with the `jlink` tool.
 The plugin requires Gradle to be run with JDK 11+.
 The minimally supported Gradle version is 6.8.

 Your application has to be _fully_ modularized in order to be used with this plugin.
 The plugin _does not_ do any nasty tricks to fool `jlink` into working with non-modularized applications.

-If you have third party dependencies that are not modularized, you may consider using [extra-java-module-info](https://github.com/gradlex-org/extra-java-module-info) plugin in order to elegantly add the `module-info.class` descriptors to those libraries.
+If you have third party dependencies that are not modularized, you should consider using [extra-java-module-info](https://github.com/gradlex-org/extra-java-module-info) plugin in order to elegantly add the `module-info.class` descriptors to those libraries.

 The examples below assume the Gradle version is 8.4 or higher and are written in Groovy DSL.